cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/flagging/README.md

 flagger_df: Regenerate All, flagger_io: Regenerate only necessary files

-3. Use Calling Code/Run Separately:
-How should the flagger be used?
-You can either use a specific module you build for a signal.
-For example, this code will both create an input dataframe and also directly run the flagging module.
-Or, you can create the input dataframe and run the module like you do the validator as shown below.

-Step 1: Create Input Data Frame
+There are a few different ways to run the flagger.

+1. What input data are you using?
+Types: "api", "raw", "ratio"
+- API: In params.json, flagging, set "sig_type" to "api", and the dataframe will be generated.
+- Raw/Ratio: Create a file, flag_data.py, in delphi_* for the indicator of interest that handles different sig_types as expected.
+See changehc/delphi_changehc/flag_data.py
+- Existing csv: Point to relevant location in 'raw_df' location

-The dataframe should be as follows:
+- The dataframe should be as follows:

 **Columns**: State Abbreviations [ak, ny, tx ...] & Lag Type.
 Total of 51 columns